MajorLeagueBaseball/g5-component/README.md

 ###Setup

-> Install the package and use it as a module
+> Install the package and use it as a module - [usage example](https://github.com/gbabula/babu.la)

 ```
 npm i g5-component